-You can get some valuable insights from them like familiar phrases, keywords, most asked questions, trigger words, etc. These insights and daily keyword rank tracking can help you increase your social media engagement big time.
+You can get valuable insights from them like familiar phrases, keywords, most asked questions, trigger words, etc. These insights and daily keyword rank tracking can help you increase your social media engagement quickly.
 Because as soon as you grasp your audience’s communication style, they start relating to your more.

 5. You can get more time from your audience

 This is a simple yet important one.
 As soon as you start making efforts to get the user interested in your product/service, they eventually spend more time around your brand on social media.

 And now that you are using surveys, they are spending more time than usual in filling out your surveys, checking your social media profile, etc.